Design Morsels

 Do you have a dingy old countertop that you need to replace?
 Replacing your countertop can be expensive enough that you may let your old one hang around for too long.
 Let me say up front, this is not a DIY post.
 I have no grand ideas about trying to replace countertops on my own.

 We have an old house that my husband owned before we were married.
 We held onto it as a rental and it needs some serious updating.
 The counters are old Formica.
-Everything in the kitchen is old, but we can’t afford new cabinets or appliances so we are starting with countertops.
+Everything in the kitchen is old, but we can’t afford new cabinets or appliances so we were looking for inexpensive kitchen countertop ideas.

 Measuring your countertop